ArkoSammy12/Public-Ender-Chest/README.md

 You should favor using `after` queries, since the mod will have to look for considerably less log entries, compared to using a `before` query, which will go all the way back to the beginning starting from the specified time parameter.

+There is also an optional `playerName` parameter that you can use to look for actions done by a specific player.
+The logs returned will correspond to those made by players with the given name, regardless of players' UUID.

 When performing a query, the logs will be shown in your chat in a paginated style.